20 Gorgeous Rugs, Because We All Deserve to Be Floored Once in a While

 Most problems in the home can be solved with a good rug.
 Craving cozy?
 Lay down a rug.
 Can’t figure out the right furniture layout?
 Start with a rug.
-Want to infuse a room with color?
+Want to infuse a room with pattern and color?
 Rug!
-Let’s just say, it’s the oldest decorating trick in the book.
+Let’s just say it, it’s the oldest decorating trick in the book.

 Once you’ve settled on a rug, figuring out what to do with it is fairly intuitive.
 Buying one, on the other hand, is the scary part.
-Rugs are a huge investment (and not just for your wallet).
-Plus, the process of narrowing down your winning pick by size, shape, and material can take days, if not months.
-To help make your shopping journey a smooth one, we rounded up 20 of our favorite rugs and outlined them by style.
+A rug is a huge investment (and not just for your wallet).
+Plus, the process of narrowing down your winning pick by size, shape, and material can take days if not months.
+To help make your shopping journey a smooth one, we rounded up 20 of our favorite rugs by style to inspire your next revamp.

-These rugs are great for layering over larger solid area rugs, but they can also hold their own.
-Abstract rugs that feature bigger shapes look great in airy, open rooms with tall ceilings (scale is their strong suit).
-Detailed prints with overlapping shapes and layered colors add interest to a small space.
+Calling all maximalists: This category is definitely yours.
+Funky, bold, and bright, these options act as modern art for your floor.
+As the centerpiece of the room, they’re great for layering over larger solid-area rugs, but can also hold their own.
+Abstract rugs that feature bigger shapes look great in airy, open rooms with tall ceilings (scale is their strong suit), while detailed prints with overlapping shapes and colors add interest to a small space.